 Work in the shape of daily walks once or twice to get the energy out or even interactive toys might be all the pooch is needing to get away from tearing things up!

 Finding Appropriate Dog Toys

 Nowadays there are an awesome variety of chewing toys and I mean, size- and material (strength) appropriate toys from extra tough cloth to durable hard rubber, with or without squeakies, treat releasing or edible.

-Check out your local pet store(s) and online, Amazon for instance has a great selection.
+Check out your local pet store(s) or online.
+Amazon for instance has a great selection or specialty sites like:

 We see a broad variety of dog collars and harnesses at our client homes while being out on our visits.
 While all those tools are readily available to purchase online or at the local pet supply stores, it doesn’t necessarily mean that they are all safe and with no risk for dogs or that the choice of walking tool is best for the particular dog.